Annai Velankanni: Production

 Annai Velankanni was produced and directed by K. Thangappan under the company Giri Movies.
 The film dialogues were written by Sham De Thomson.
+The leading stars, including Jayalalithaa, worked without remuneration, as the film was a labor of love produced and directed by her dance guru and choreographer K. Thangappan.
+The cast waived their acting fees out of respect for Thangappan.
 Kamal Haasan worked as the assistant director of the film and appeared in a cameo as Jesus Christ in the film.
 Srividya and Sivakumar paired first time in this movie.

 Release and reception

 Annai Velankanni was released on 15 August 1971.
 The film was dubbed Telugu-language as Mary Matha and released on 25 December 1971.
 The film was later dubbed into Malayalam-language as Velankanni Mathavu released on 27 May 1977.
 Historian B. Vijayakumar Stated in an article that the Tamil and Malayalam-dubbed versions were box office hits.
 Both versions were box office hits in Kerala.

 Soundtrack

 The music was composed by G. Devarajan, while the lyrics were written by Kannadasan, Vaali and Ayyasamy.